Social cryptomnesia

-Social cryptomnesia is a cognitive bias experienced by whole cultures following social change.
-Cryptomnesia is a failing of memory, usually referring to the mistaken belief that something the individual remembers is actually an original idea.
 Social cryptomnesia is a failure to remember the origin of a change, in which people know that a change has occurred in society, but forget how this change occurred; that is, the steps that were taken to bring this change about, and who took these steps.
 This may lead to reduced social credit towards the minorities who made major sacrifices that led to the change in societal values.
-Social cryptomnesia is an extension of Moscovici's (1985) four stages of minority influence.